windsok/thesalon/README.md

 * DM `@ShawnLeary` to get the invite link to The Salon

 #### Message Signing with Rare Pepe Wallet
+Rare Pepe Wallet has a Sign Message feature which can be accessed from the ⚙️ menu in the upper right

 ![rpw1](assets/user/rpw1.png)

+Paste the message that `@XCPKickbot` gives you and click `Sign`

 ![rpw2](assets/user/rpw2.png)

+Copy the signagure, and paste this back into your DM chat with `@XCPKickbot`

 ![rpw3](assets/user/rpw3.png)

 #### Message Signing with FreeWallet